Help Save Miriwoong

-Daloong is the Miriwoong word for the green bush plum (also called wild mango), which is a vital food source during the wet season in the tropical Kimberley region.
-Its high content of vitamins is of major significance for the diet of local Indigenous people. $5,000 annually helps MDWg us develop and produce 500 copies of a bilingual Miriwoong and English book with audio support.
-Our books are a great tool to assist children and adults learning the Miriwoong language and showcase Miriwoong’s unique culture and vibrant communities.
+Daloong is the Miriwoong word for the green bush plum (wild mango).
+It is a vital food source during the wet season in the tropical Kimberley region.
+Daloong sponsors help us to develop and produce 500 copies of a bilingual Miriwoong/English book with audio support.
+Our books are a great tool to assist children and adults learning the Miriwoong language.
+These books also showcase Miriwoong’s unique culture and vibrant communities.

 “Shoal Air and Kingfisher Tours proudly support the preservation of the Miriwoong language of the North-East Kimberley.
 We commend the MDWg’s work in sustaining a vibrant, enduring culture that is the heart and soul of our region.”